anacamargos/tvseries/README.md

 - [x] For each episode you can see their respective names, numbers, seasons, summaries and images.
 - [x] Search for TV series.

+The project was made in the Clean Swift Architecture (VIP).

+Unit tests were made in the TVSeriesTests target, the project has 87,2% test coverage.

+**Dependencies:**

+- **Kingfisher** - Library for downloading images
+- **SwiftLint** - Tool to enforce best Swift style and conventions
+- **SnapshotTesting** - For snapshot tests on views / cells

+**Swiftgen** was also used to generate type-safe

 ## 🎥 Videos